 FIG. 1.
 The Parhyale hawaiensis body plan. a: Schematic of the adult body plan.
 By convention the head (white) consists of the first six segments (termed the cephalon) plus the first segment of the thorax (T1).
 All segments from the second cephalic segment posterior bear a pair of appendages.
 For the head these appendages from anterior to posterior are as follows: antennae 1 (An1), antennae 2 (An2), mandibles (Mn), first maxillae (Mx1), second maxillae (Mx2), and the maxillipeds of the first thoracic segment (T1).
 The pereon, composed of T2-T8, is colored dark gray.
 Each thoracic segment of the pereon possesses a pair of appendages and the proximal-most element of each appendage, the coxa, has a dorsal branch which is compressed and expanded into a structure called the coxal plate (CP).
 The appendages of T2 and T3 are distinctly subchelate (clawed) in form and termed gnathopods.
 The gnathopod of T3 is sexually dimorphic; in mature males it is greatly enlarged (compare male to female in b).
-T4-T8 possess appendages termed pleopods.
-The final three segments of the abdomen (A4-A6) form the urosome, and each bears a pair of appendages termed pleopods.
-At the very posterior is the telson, which is a cleft flap of cuticle just posterior and dorsal of the anus. b: Sexually mature animals possess a ventral brood pouch in which they incubate their eggs until hatching (arrowhead).
-All amphipods retain a highly compact arrangement of mouth-parts termed the buccal mass (arrow).
+T4-T8 possess appendages termed pereopods.
+The abdominal segments A1-A6 are colored light gray.
+A1-A3 form the pleon, and each bears a pair of appendages termed pleopods.
+The final three segments of the abdomen (A4-A6) form the urosome, and each of these segments bears a pair of appendages termed uropods.
+At the very posterior is the telson, which is a cleft flap of cuticle just posterior and dorsal of the anus. b: Sexually mature animals possess a number of dimorphic characters.
+Males are larger than females.
+The appendages of T3 are greatly enlarged in males.
+Females possess a ventral brood pouch in which they incubate their eggs until hatching (arrowhead).
+All amphipods retain a highly compact arrangement of mouthparts termed the buccal mass (arrow).